praveenkumarsrivas/Jarvis-AI-using-python3-/README.md

 - Take screenshots
 - Send emails to your boss or family or your friend
 - Shut down or logout or hibernate your system
-- Tell you non funny jokes :)
+- Tell you non-funny jokes :)
 - Open any website
-- Search wikipedia for information
+- Search Wikipedia for information
 - Change his/her voice from male to female and vice-versa

 And many more features to come...